Last updated on September 7th, 2023

-7. Register for the RAGBRAI.
+7. Register for the RAGBRAI

 The longest, largest and oldest recreational bicycle touring event in the world is held here annually since 1973.
 Riders ride across Iowa or RAGBRAI hence the name RAGBRAI.
 Participants come from all the 50 states and other continents.

-8. First Bread, the Slicing Machine, was Invented here.
+8. First Bread, the Slicing Machine, was Invented here

 Bread is one of the world’s oldest prepared foods.
 However, sliced bread has been around for less than a century.
 The first bread slicing machine was invented in Iowa by Otto Frederick Rohwedder.
 The first automatically sliced loaves were produced on July 6, 1928.